-At each report interval, this will update a Gauge with the current number of in-flight requests being processed concurrently.
+At each report interval, this will update two Gauge metrics with the current number of open connections (open\connections) and current number of in-flight requests being processed concurrently (active\requests).

-monitoring.connection_pool Enabled if true, disabled if false.
+monitoring.connection\pool Enabled if true, disabled if false.
 Defaults to disabled.